 Goodwill picks up for free from businesses with over 20 computers, and charges a small fee to pick up less than 20 computers.
 Data destruction guaranteed.
 Call 415-575-2150 to schedule a pickup.

-St. Vincent de Paul picks up equipment within the County whether working or not, with no charge; accepts most electronics.
+St. Vincent de Paul picks up most electronics for free equipment within the County whether working or not, with no charge; accepts most electronics.
 Call (650) 871-6844.

 Several garbage companies will accept computers with various stipulations.
 Contact each for more information.